VirtuslabWorkshops/terraform-workshop/labs/Lab01.md

 ## Semi manual deployment with AZ CLI

-1. Create environment using CLI stored in [deployBasicInfra](../deployBasicInfra.sh)
+1. Create environment using CLI stored in [deployBasicInfra](/scripts/deployBasicInfra.sh)
-   - you will find applicaiton files in <repoName>/application/
+   - you will find application files in <repoName>/application/

 2. Once environment is set, validate if it's working